 Adam Brooks Dudding enjoys traveling and taking his music on the road while promoting his new recordings.
 He’s performed hundreds of shows at clubs, theaters and festivals in over 20 U.S. States including international performances in Shanghai, China.

 Along the way he’s opened for artists like Alabama, Todd Snider, Railroad Earth, Junior Brown, The Deadstring Brothers, Poor Man’s Whiskey, Sons of Bill and more.

-Regardless, wherever Adam Brooks Dudding is living (Charlottesville, VA currently) or traveling to at any given moment, most likely he’ll be found on a well-lit stage or front porch nearby, performing his well-crafted, rootsy songs to a very appreciative audience.
+Wherever Adam Brooks Dudding is living (Charlottesville, VA currently) or traveling to at any given moment, most likely he’ll be found on a well-lit stage or nearby front porch, performing his well-crafted, rootsy songs to a very appreciative audience.

 “Sliding easily from Bluegrass to Country to a rootsy Americana at the drop of a wide-brimmed hat…The country palette of the Grateful Dead, The Roots Pop spark of the Nitty Gritty Dirt Band.”

 “Sporting heavy doses of bluegrass drive and fleet-fingered chops, plenty of tear jerking honky-tonk, a sprinkle of rock swagger and singer-songwriter flair, and Dudding’s love of narrative songwriting and easygoing melodies…Blurring the lines between Americana, jamgrass, honky-tonk and roots rock…Fans of artists such as The Gourds, Yonder Mountain String Band, the Grateful Dead and Whiskeytown will find plenty to cheer about in his songs and eclectic-but-focused style”